Thanks to Business Coaching Advantage for this article.

 M: What a great story.
 I understand that you and your sister are both certified coaches, among your other professional achievements.
 How does coaching factor into your program design?

-- R: The program is designed to invite active reflection around the kinds of changes that people are experiencing, what is or isn’t a change.
+- R: The program is designed to invite active reflection around the kinds of changes that people are experiencing.
 So many leaders are being bombarded with change without even realizing it.
 An example of change that might come to mind is the formal introduction of a new technology system.
-However, a new person joining the team, or an office move, are also examples of changes to which leaders may not apply change management processes.
-They still need to think them through.
+However, a new person joining the team, or an office move, are also examples of changes to which leaders may not apply change management processes, yet these are often the situations where leaders get a lot of resistance from their people.

 - Just as in coaching, we help leaders understand their own relationship to change first.
 Do they adapt easily to change, or are they more resistant?
 The more aware they become about how they handle change themselves, the better able they are to support others through change.